OpenJML/openjml.github.io/tutorial/InitiallyConstraint.md

 ```
 {% include_relative T_constraint.out %}
 ```
-Here `m1` increments `count, so it satsifies the constraint. `m2` does not so it causes a verification error. `m3` is OK, even though it does not increment `count` because the non-static constraint does not apply to the static method `m3`.
+Here `m1` increments `count`, so it satisfies the constraint. `m2` does not so it causes a verification error. `m3` is OK, even though it does not increment `count` because the non-static constraint does not apply to the static method `m3`.